glasgowm148/ergonaut-handbook/Cardano.md

 {.is-info}

-Ergo Founded was by Charles Hoskinson’s *“favorite technologist”* Alex Chepurnoy who contributed to the development of Cardano and founded smartcontract.com (now Chainlink).
+Ergo was founded by Charles Hoskinson’s *“favorite technologist”* Alex Chepurnoy who contributed to the development of Cardano and founded smartcontract.com (now Chainlink).
 In a interview Hoskinson described Ergo as;

 > “one of the most revolutionary cryptocurrencies ever built.
 Got so many crazy ideas like non-outsourceable puzzles and sigma protocols and pruning the blockchain and roller chains.
 All this crazy stuff.
 Even has a proof of no premine.” — Charles Hoskinson
 {.is-success}